Beyond the Hypervisor Swap: A Deep Dive into the VergeOS Architecture

 Architect-to-Architect

 Bring your hard questions.
-Greg answers them live alongside George, who has spent 20 years analyzing infrastructure platforms.
+Greg and Kit answer them live alongside George, who has spent 20 years analyzing infrastructure platforms.

-The middle of the session is a live walkthrough where Greg picks the parts of VergeOS he is most proud of and shows them on a running 2026 build.
+The middle of the session is a live tour of a running 2026 build.
+Greg picks the parts of VergeOS he is most proud of and shows them under load.
 This is not a feature checklist.
 It is the engineer showing you the work he wanted to do most, and explaining why each one mattered enough to build.

-Expect time inside VergeFS, ioGuardian, and the unified management interface.
-Greg shows what each one looks like under load on the 2026 release, what happens when something fails, and what the experience replaces in a traditional VMware or three-tier stack.
-The pace is technical and the screen is real.
+Expect time inside the data services, the resilience model, and the unified management interface.
+Greg shows what each one looks like when something fails and what the experience replaces in a traditional hypervisor-plus-array-plus-network stack.
+Kit reacts in real time, comparing the design choices against the data center patterns most readers of The Register and Blocks and Files have run in production for years.

 Register for the Live Session